working-group-two/engineering-blog/pages/blog/_posts/2020-08-21-building-software-for-a-telecom-core-network.md

     <img src="/img/blog/building-software-for-a-telecom-core-network/consent-screen.png" alt="ID consent screen">
 </div>

 Our platform has a standard <a href="https://oauth.net/2/" target="_blank">OAuth 2</a> flow.
-When the subscriber taps “Accept”, Working Group Two redirects the subscriber to the third party, which receives an "access token" that allows them to act on behalf of the subscriber.
-In this case the access token will let the third party fetch Voicemails and send MMS from the subscriber, so it’s important to keep it safe.
+When the subscriber taps “Accept”, Working Group Two redirects the subscriber to the third-party, which receives an "access token" that allows them to act on behalf of the subscriber.
+In this case the access token will let the third-party fetch Voicemails and send MMS from the subscriber, so it’s important to keep it safe.
-Next we’ll look at using this access token to perform actions on the subscribers behalf.
+Next we’ll look at using this access token to perform actions on the subscriber's behalf.

 ## Connecting to the Working Group Two API